iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

     Map.addLayer(gray, {min: 7500, max: 17500}, 'grayscale', false);

-this helps simplify the process somewhat - as we've seen in the lectures, there is often redundant information in nearby bands.
+this helps simplify the process somewhat - as we've seen in the lectures and previous practicals, there is often redundant information in neighboring bands.

 Once we've created this layer, we compute the GLCM and display the three images we're interested in (the ASM, Contrast, and Entropy).